-How pupils can report concerns
+How children can report concerns

-It is essential that pupils can tell us how they are feeling and know we will take seriously anything they share with us.
-We aim to create an environment full of 'reachable moments' which encourages pupils to feel safe to open up if they are concerned about something.
-Pupils can confidently report worries they have about their lives, both in and out of school, by
+In our school, it is essential that children can tell us how they are feeling and know we will take it seriously.
+We aim to create an environment full of 'reachable moments' which encourages children to feel safe enough to open up about their concerns.
+Children can confidently report any worries they have about their lives, both in and out of school, by:

-- speaking to an adult they trust - putting a written or an anonymous disclosure in the worry box/worry monster and at KS2 children can access the 'worry button' from their Chromebook. - Pupils are aware of systems in place through collective worship, the curriculum and through posters throughout the school.
+- Speaking to an adult they trust - Putting a written or an anonymous disclosure in a worry box/worry monster.
+At KS2 children can access the 'worry button' from their Chromebook. - Pupils are aware of systems in place through collective worship, PSHE curriculum and through posters throughout the school.